DataDredger/HomeAutomationServer/README.md

 2. execute the command to add a password to the user that you just created `$ sudo passwd brian`

 3. Execute the command `$ sudo usermod -a -G homeassistant brian` to add the user that was just created to the homeassistant group.

+4. modify the permissions of the /home/homeassistant/.homeassistant folder to allow the group to write to it. `$ sudo chmod g=rwx  /home/homeassistant/.homeassistant`